Best Questions to Ask College Admissions Officers

 Questions About School Culture

 When you mesh with a college’s philosophy, culture, and overall vibe, you just know!
-If you know which school culture questions to ask, an admissions officer can help you decide if you’re going to enjoy the atmosphere on campus.
+If you know which school culture questions to ask, an admission representative can help you decide if you’re going to enjoy the atmosphere on campus.

 We recommend asking: